AdnanAnwarAwan/Variable-Switching-DC-Power-Supply/Variable-Switching-DC-Power-Supply/README.md

 ```

 Gate drive uses a **single** STM32 PWM output to the IR2104 `IN` pin; the IR2104
 generates the complementary high/low-side drive and its own dead-time.
-The STM32
-does **not** produce a complementary pair — see `docs/design_review_findings.md`
-(DR-1) for why the earlier complementary-PWM description was inconsistent with an
-IR2104.

 ---
 ## Repository Structure

 ```